intrnl/transduce/README.md

 # `transduce`

-Assortment of utility functins for efficient data processing
+Assortment of utility functions for efficient data processing

 ## Installation